 Portfolio – completion & submission

 If you follow the ILP and take guidance from your assessor you will have completed all the evidence required for the award.
-The portfolio will need to be printed out & presented as detailed in the PIP.
+Portfolios are to be submitted electronically, with manual hand signatures scanned onto relevant forms.
+Your assessor will provide you with further guidance for this.

 Your finished portfolio is submitted to your assessor who will need to carry out a final review to ensure all requirements are met.
 The portfolio then goes for C&G verification to confirm the portfolio is of a PASS standard.
 Now your name can go for certification for a C&G accredited certificate… you have achieved your award!